NTNU-Digilab/gcode-script/README.md

 ### Important note
 This script is designed to work with a Chinese-brand C02 laser-cutter/engraver (unable to find exact brand and make) that uses a MultiCam firmware.

+##Versioning

+This project does not use sematic versioning as there is no API.
+Current versioning format follows following logic:

+    X.Y.Z

+X: Increment on major feature additions, or major overhauling
+Y: Increment on minor feature additions
+Z: Increment on fixes and bugs